 To participate: Items should be placed curbside for pickup.
 Pumpkins are not required to be bagged, but paper lawn/leaf bags must be used if residents choose to bag their items for collection.
 Pumpkins should be free of inorganic materials such as candles, wax, artificial lighting, loose decorations, etc.

 Mulch Madness Giveaway

-RRD sponsors a Mulch Madness Giveaway in the spring to provide an opportunity for citizens and residents to receive free mulch.
+The Resource Recovery Division (RRD) sponsors a Mulch Madness Giveaway in the spring to provide an opportunity for citizens and residents to receive free mulch.
 The mulch for this event is derived from the Christmas trees that are collected or dropped off for recycling.
-The Mulch Madness Giveaway is held in conjunction with Earth Day, and is just one of the many departmental programs.
+The Mulch Madness Giveaway is held in conjunction with Earth Day and is just one of the many departmental programs.
 For more information and specific dates for the next Mulch Giveaway, check the local paper, county website, local cable station, or dial 3-1-1.